 where $\odot$ denotes the Hadamard product and $L$ is the total number of layers in the LVLM.
 In order to investigate the contribution of each layer to the final output, we visualize the image regions related to the output token through the visual relevancy map computed from each layer.
 Specifically, we consider the row of $\Bar{\bm{A}}_l\cdot\bm{R}$ corresponding to the output token.
 Then, we extract the visual token parts of the row to yield the visual relevancy map.

 For the investigation, we inspect the 4th, 8th, 12th, 16th, and 20th layers of the TinyLLaVA-2B~\citep{Zhou2024tinyllava} model and identify the layer that activates the most relevant visual regions.
-The results, shown in~\Cref{fig:supple_relevancy_visualization}, reveal that (1) the most relevant layer varies according to the concept-skill composition and (2) the most relevant layer is the same across diverse VIT data when the data shares a similar concept-skill composition.
-These findings support our initial assumption that different layers contribute to distinct concepts and skills.
-Therefore, using neuron activations from diverse layers can effectively group VIT data according to their concept-skill composition.
+The findings in~\Cref{fig:supple_relevancy_visualization} reveal that (1) the most relevant layer varies according to the concept-skill composition and (2) the most relevant layer is the same across diverse VIT data when the data shares a similar concept-skill composition.
+This supports our assumption that different layers contribute to distinct concepts and skills, allowing neuron activations from various layers to effectively group VIT data by their concept-skill composition.